-So… How much money do I need to travel Europe?
+So… How much money do you need to travel around Europe for 6 months?

 While I can’t give you a precise budget for travelling around Europe because everyone has a different style of travelling and level of comfort, I can share how I’d travelled and the amount I’d spent.
 This would hopefully give you a better indication on how much to budget for your own exchange!